jdonald/firefox-armhf/trusty.md

     sudo apt install python3.5

-Patches have been bundled together in a single **trusty.patch**.
-For the most part it's similar to the Stretch patches except using gcc 4.8.4 headers instead of 6.3.0.
+We can use the same big patchfile used for Stretch:

-    patch -p1 < path/to/firefox-armhf/trusty.patch
+    patch -p1 < path/to/firefox-armhf/armhf.patch

 For clang to use old gcc headers, you must apply a *system-level* libstdc++ patch: